pperovic/ZadatakFEG/README.md

 Mapster is added for mapping speed and simplicity here, but usually would prefer manual mapping

+Db seeder is kept basic, would usually come from json files, mapped to dtos and validated before inserts.

 Tests are not included, but if needed, integrations tests would be added.
 If unit tests for some reason are requirement I would use repository pattern.